Application Deadline: September 30th

 What We Fund:

 The AWFC funds a wide variety of animal welfare programs and projects.
 These have included: animal welfare research projects; public outreach initiatives to raise awareness about specific animal welfare issues; development of farm animal welfare standards and regulations; creation of a database of legislative and judicial rulings concerning animal cruelty cases; online humane education content for school children; promotional initiatives to protect wildlife; and education kits concerning wildlife in captivity.
 The AWFC also financially supports student animal welfare clubs at Canada’s veterinary colleges and at other Canadian universities and colleges.
 We also support public lectures concerning animal welfare at Canadian universities and colleges.
-See below for details on 2015 recipients, and our list of recipients from previous years to learn more about the type of projects we fund.
+See below for details on past recipients to learn more about the type of projects we fund.

 What We Do NOT Fund: